 A medical condition doesn’t have to prevent you from seeing the world, you just need to make sure you are adequately protected, so you can relax and enjoy your trip.

-Perhaps you are an anxious person in general, or perhaps you are frighted of flying and worried about how you will be on board.
+Perhaps you are an anxious person in general, or perhaps you are frightend of flying and worried about how you will be on board.
 There is lots of advice out there if this is your situation.
 Talk to your GP if you are unsure.
 You could also try homeopathic remedies or perhaps mediation.
-Some people even use hypnosis before they fly, whilst other resort to medication.
+Some people even use self hypnosis before they fly, whilst other resort to medication.

 Do your research and if you suffer with motion sickness and want to try to avoid turbulence national weather service you try to book flights for the early morning or close to sunset when the sun isn’t heating the Earth’s surface and creating a less stable atmosphere.
 Also, if you can pick your seat, choose one directly over the wings.
 Seats near the nose and tail tend to experience the most motion.